 Yes, absolutely.
 I’m always looking to add to my whiskey collection, and other collection of food, books, beer, wine, spirits, and the like.
 However, any opinions are my own.
-If you’re a whiskey brand, for example, and you send me a bottle of whiskey, then if it’s something that fits appropriately into my blog or other outlets, then I’ll write about it based off my experience.
+If you’re a whiskey brand, for example, and you send me a bottle of whiskey, then if it’s something that fits appropriately into my blog, then I’ll write about it based off my experience.

 What’s your sign?

-I’m an Aquarius, and I like long walks on the beach.
-No, I really do like long walks on the beach!
+I’m an Aquarius, and I like long walks to the taco truck.

 Do you do interviews?

-I love interviews.
+I actually really love doing interviews (save for job interviews).
 I’ve done plenty of in-person and digital interviews.
-If you’re interested in interviewing, send me an email with a little bit of info about your idea and timing and I’ll gladly consider it.
+If you’re interested in interviewing me, send me an email with a little bit of info about your idea and timing and I’ll gladly consider it.